regazi/stickyNote/README.md

 # stickyNote
-Nothing to see here, just a novice at practice.
+Nothing to see here, just a student at practice.